-Among its many monuments, it include the Taj Mahal, Fort red and, nearby, Fatehpur-Sikri, all three registered to the list of world heritage of Unesco.
+Among its many monuments, it includes the Taj Mahal, Red Fort and, nearby, Fatehpur-Sikri, all three on the UNESCO world heritage list.

-Agra is situated on the banks of the Yamuna.
+Agra is located on the banks of the Yamuna.
 Its average altitude is 171 meters.

-Today the rich architectural heritage of the city attracts millions of tourists every year
+Today the rich architectural heritage of the city attracts millions of tourists each year

 Monuments to visit

 The Taj Mahal, which means ‘Palace of the Crown’ in Persian, is located at the edge of the Yamuna river .
 It is a white marble mausoleum built by Emperor mogul Shah Jahan in memory of his wife Mumtaz Mahal.
 She died on June 17, 1631.
 At his death, which occurred on 31 January 1666, her husband was buried with her.The Taj Mahal is considered to be a jewel of Mughal architecture.

 The central dome of the tomb is surrounded by four identical minarets that are inclined outward so that in the event of earthquake, they collapsed in the direction opposite to the Tomb.
 To the left of the monument is a mosque, made of red sandstone.

 The Taj Mahal complex is inscribed in the world heritage of UNESCO since 1983 and is one of the new seven wonders of the world.

 The mausoleum of Itmad-Ud-Daula, sometimes familiarly called Baby taj: it is the tomb of Mirza GhiyasBeg, father-in-law of Emperor Jahangir.
 Its architecture is reminiscent of the Taj Mahal.
 It was also the first building of this type built in marble and it is during its construction trades began the technique of inlay of precious stones in the marble that was later widely used for the Taj Mahal.